meatqueen/1701QCA-Assessment2/index.md

 ![Image](monsterchan.PNG)

 This project also suggests another option for making my lizard walk.
 Walking was a particularly uncertain aspect for this project and more options give me a good safety net.
 Here instead of shifting weight, the middle legs act like a prop up for the side that needs to be off the ground.
 This is similar to how I have a nail propping up the lizard in the centre of the body, but this nail doesn’t move up and down.
 Instead it is used as a pivot point.
-If I continue to have trouble with making the lizard walk, I could easily implement a see saw style servo in the middle that props up the side that needs to be airborne at that point in the walking cycle.
+If I continue to have trouble with making the lizard walk, I could easily make the back set of legs act in the same way as the middle legs of Monster, with the third support located in the tail.

 ### Related project 4 & 5 & 6 ###
 I have grouped these together because they are similar and serve a similar role in illustrating alternative ways of visualising heart rates and supporting that my lizard is at least somewhat original.
 Although no elements of these projects were burrowed, having alternatives is important.